BackThe Ashover Book

 Format: Longways triple minor or three couples.

 A1:Ones and twos take nearer hand with neighbour: fancy step.
-Two changes of a circular hey with hands.
+Two changes with hands.

 A2:All that again to place.